ILIAS-eLearning/ILIAS/docs/documentation/input-processing.md

 formatting, e.g. `HTML`,`Markdown`, `Plaintext`, depending on discussion of how we want to use HTML for user input in the future.
 These would also allow the Mailsystem to make choices regarding escaping when creating mails.
+* Various types for integers.
+A `PositiveInteger` and a `Range` would e.g. be usefull for pagination.

+Tagging strings (and other data as well) via datatypes will be crucial to allow proper decisions on how data needs to be treated when escaping it at some output layer of the system.
+This problem already emerged in the Mail-Service, where the service needs to work with raw `string`s without really knowing if they need to be escaped for HTML or not.
+Having a HTML, e.g. would mean that the content could just be outputted in a HTML context, while a Markdown would need to be prepared and formatted by some markdown processing and a Plaintext would need to be escaped according to HTML.
+In a plain text context, on the other hand, the HTML would most probably need to be formatted, while Markdown and Plaintext could be printed as is.

+This directly spawns the question, if and how these types should perform validation.
+I.e. does a HTML-Type need to check a provided string to be wellformed HTML?
+Would we want a Plaintext-type to discard tags in a provided string?
+These questions are hard to answer from the general perspective taken in this paper.
+The underlying questions could well be addressed by introducing more finegrained types on top of the proposed ones (e.g. `WellformedHTML` or `SecureHTML`) or by introducing smarter factories to create these types, e.g. by wrapping `HTMLPurifier` into a factory for HTML.

+The full advantages of these types will only be gained once the UI-framework (and other output layers) incorporate these types and the UI-framework is in fact used throughout the system.
+There still will be advantages without that steps, as the types will force developers to think about escaping even when they simply echo something, because they cannot just concatenate a `HTML` into a string.

 There might be even more types that could go into the common library.
 Finding these would be a good occasion to integrate the larger developer community into the efforts.
 We thus propose to inform the developers about the general plans regarding security of input, the phenomenon of primitive obsession in particular and than ask them about common types that should be included in the [Data-library](../../src/Data).

 ### Fighting Primitive Obsession